nrhoads02/ds401-project/README.md

 This repository is the capstone project for Data Science 4010 at Iowa State University.
-In this repository we analyze and organize data from Alpha Vantage looking at stock options.
+In this repository we analyze and organize data from a Dolt repo with the intention of modeling and visualizing volatility.

 ## Team Members
 - Ryan Freidhoff (RyanFreidhoff)